gonium/usb-iso-rs485/README.md

 ![First prototype](img/prototype-v0.1.JPG)

+The PCB is too big, and I don't need all those test points any more.
-Currently, I have build the second prototype.
+Therefore, I have build the second prototype.
 Please note that the board is slightly smaller, has a different WAGO connector and unpopulated footprints for protection diodes:

 ![Second prototype](img/prototype-v0.2.JPG)

 The second prototype works quite well.
+Unfortunately, the holes for the WAGO connector are too small -- I needed to drill them bigger.
+While doing so, I destroyed a connection to the "A" pin - the copper wire to the right of the WAGO connector replaces the PCB trace I destroyed.
+In addition, the footprint for the MOSFET is wrong.

 Minor layout changes are needed, but the principle is solid.

 # TODO